trunk-os/.github/profile/README.md

 **We need your help to keep building.**

-Goal: **$3,000 to cover December development costs and rent.** Right now, we're at a critical moment.
+Goal: **$3,000/mo to cover development costs and rent.** Right now, we're at a critical moment.
 Continued development depends on support from people who understand what's at stake.

 -   Can you chip in $20-$200 today?
 It helps us survive this month and keep coding.
 -   Even better: $10/month means we can plan ahead and accelerate development.